 Negligence in Katy Car Accidents

 The state follows a traditional liability scheme that holds a driver who caused an accident responsible for any resulting losses.
 The law also requires drivers to carry coverage of $30,000 for personal injury to one person, $60,000 for injuries to two or more people, and $25,000 to cover property damage.
-However, the legal minimum amount might not be enough to pay for an injury that requires hospitalization.
+However, the legal minimum amount might not be enough to pay for a catastrophic injury that requires hospitalization.
 Some motorists also violate the law and drive without any insurance coverage.

 To combat uninsured driving, many state corporations offer optional coverage that could be helpful in some cases.
 For example, uninsured and underinsured motorist coverage pays an injured driver’s medical costs and property damage if an at-fault motorist has insufficient coverage or no insurance.
 A vehicle collision lawyer in Katy could review the involved parties’ insurance policies to determine sources of coverage for an injured person’s losses.